Please review the sections below for information about moving into a CHC unit. It is important that you review this content regularly.

 - Tenant Insurance is affordable and easy to get – many tenants will bundle it with their car insurance.

-Tenants Quick Links
+Resident Quick Links

 In Summer 2020 we compiled a new Printable PDF version of important information for tenants.
 You will find details on how to connect with CHC, guidance on the programs we provide, and advice on maintenance and management of your home.
 Keep a copy of the PDF on your device or print your own hardcopy.
 Download CHC Tenant Handbook 2020